CalebTracey/ultrasound-app/README.md

 [Backend code](https://github.com/CalebTracey/ultrasound-app-fullstack/tree/main/src/main/java/com/ultrasound/app)

 ## Usage
 If you would like to try out the app for yourself, follow the steps below.
-You will need to create a collection in mongodb called "roles" and add to documents "ROLE_USER" and optionally "ROLE_ADMIN" as shown here:
+You will need to create a collection in mongodb called "roles" and add documents "ROLE_USER" and optionally "ROLE_ADMIN" as shown here:
 <img src=./document-example.png />
 <br />
 If you want to use the admin privelages, uncomment the @CommandlineRunner method in the application's main method and log in with the same credentials.